Native American language

 Other important tools used by the Onondagas included stone adzes (hand axes for woodworking), flint knives for skinning animals, and wooden hoes for farming.
 The Onondagas and other Iroquois were skilled woodworkers, steaming wood so that it could be bent to make curved tools.
 Some Iroquois artisans still make lacrosse sticks this way today. |

-What are Onondaga arts and crafts like?
-Iroquois beadwork | The Onondaga and other Iroquois tribes were known for their carved masks, which are considered such a sacred art form that outsiders are still not permitted to view many of these masks.
-Beadwork and the more demanding porcupine quill work are more common Onondaga crafts.
+![]() Iroquois beadwork | The Onondaga and other Iroquois tribes were known for their tribal masks, which are considered such a sacred art form that outsiders are still not permitted to view many of these masks.
+Beadwork and porcupine quill work are more common Onondaga crafts.
 The Onondagas also crafted wampum out of white and purple shell beads.
 Wampum beads were traded as a kind of currency, but they were more culturally important as an art material.
-The designs and pictures on wampum belts often told a story or represented a person's family. |
+The designs and pictures on a wampum belt often told a story or represented a person's family. |

-What was Onondaga music like?![]() Iroquois Water Drum | The two most important Onondaga instruments are drums and flutes.
+![]() Iroquois water drum | The two most important Onondaga instruments are drums and flutes.
 Iroquois drums were often filled with water to give them a distinctive sound different from the drums of other tribes.
 Most Onondaga music is very rhythmic and consists mostly of drumming and lively singing.
 Flutes were used to woo women in the Onondaga tribe.
 A young Onondaga man would play beautiful flute music outside his girlfriend's longhouse at night to show her he was thinking about her. |

 Return to our Native American website for children